earthspecies/library/ROCKET_Sound/README.md

 The issue is especially acute in PyTorch, because of course tensors have to be rectangular.
 I experimented extensively with conv1d to find out exactly how it handles padding with nans/zeros, when it errors out, etc. I think this ROCKET implementation is correct when samples are padded on the right with nan, even when the conv1d output is empty.
 It throws an error however when the input tensor input sample length dimension is too small for a particular conv1d.

 In the end, I did not tackle this last problem.
 Instead, I limited the dilations so that the shortest sample is always valid for every conv1d.
 This measured nearly as accurate as including larger dilations.
 Perhaps it's because we are identifying voice timbres by frequencies and formants.
 Such frequencies are already captured by the smaller dilations.
-If you are looking for larger structures in a call - the meaning or bass notes for instance - the larger dilations would be needed.
+If you are looking for larger structures in a call - the meaning of bass notes for instance - the larger dilations would be needed.

 ---
 Notes on the problem...